 Sunderland Youth Voice

-Kooth provides free and safe online counselling and support for young people in Sunderland aged 10-18 years and to care experienced young people up to age 25.
+Kooth provides free and safe online counselling and support for children and young people in Sunderland aged 10 to 25 years old.

 Visit www.kooth.com for more information and to sign up.